 We purchased this home six months before we got married and renovated it while planning our BIG fat Indian wedding, AND while flipping another house, doing a major launch in one of our businesses, plus we purchased another business… all in a six month period.

 Suffice to say, those were the busiest 6 months of our lives and for the record… I DON’T recommend taking ALL that on at one time!

-We worked 7 days a week, 5:30am to 11:00pm, pretty much every single day.
+We worked from 5:30am to 11:00pm, 7 days a week, for nearly 5 months.
 Fortunately, it all turned out beautifully.
 Our wedding was magical and we’re really happy with how our home turned out.
 We didn’t “finish” the house, but we’ve decided to call it finished.
 We came to a point where we were both feeling really DONE.
 And truly, homes and websites are two things that are never “finished”.
 They perpetually need updating, refreshing and fixing.

 The house was only 18 years old when we bought it so most all of our updates were cosmetic.
 Throughout the house, we painted most of the ceilings, the woodwork, walls, and replaced most of the floors and lighting.
-It’s a 7,000 square foot house… so was a LOT of walls, ceilings and woodwork!
+It’s a 6,400 square foot house… so there’s a LOT of walls, ceilings and woodwork to paint!.

 Scroll down for before’s and after’s, and some during’s.
 You can click on each picture to enlarge it.